j2store/userguide/new_currency.md

     This option is used to set the default currency.
 If the value is set be 1.00000 for a particular currency, it will serve as the default currency.

+* Status

+    This option sets the status of publication of the currency.
+If it is set to be **Published**, then it will be available for payment process.
+Otherwise, it will not be available for payments.